-Zebedee Coltrin remembered that he and Oliver Cowdery had shared a vision with the Prophet.
+Zebedee Coltrin remembered that he and Oliver Cowdery had shared a vision about Eve with the Prophet.
 Joseph Smith took Brothers Coltrin and Cowdery by the arm and said, “Let’s take a walk.”
-After arriving at a place “where there was some beautiful grass, and grapevines and swamp birch interlaced, President Joseph Smith then said, ‘Let us pray.’
+After arriving at a place “where there was some beautiful grass, and grapevines and swamp birch interlaced, President Joseph Smith then said, ‘Let us pray.’”
+The account continues:

 “[They] all three prayed in turn—Joseph, Oliver, and [Zebedee].
 Brother Joseph then said, ‘Now brethren, we will see some visions.’

 “. . .
 The heavens gradually opened, and [they] saw a golden throne, on a circular foundation, and on the throne sat a man and a woman, having white hair and clothed in white garments.
-They were the two most beautiful and perfect specimens of mankind [he had] ever [seen].
+They were the two most beautiful and perfect specimens of mankind [they had] ever [seen].
 Joseph said, ‘They are our first parents,’ Adam and Eve.